rhit-netsos/netsec-public/docs/concepts/reverse_shell.md

 contains any garbage data you like.
 You can do that quickly using `touch input.txt`, this will create an empty file called `input.txt`.

-Then, run the `simple_loop.bin` with the following command:
+Then, run the `simple_loop.bin` binary with the following command:

 ```sh
 $ ./simple_loop.bin 0< input.txt
 ```

-Based on the value of the process id, examine the file mappings for the newly created process.
+Based on the value of the process id, examine the file mappings for the newly created process in `procfs`.

 ## Question sheet